BioMoDeL/aesop/docs/index.rst

  	- Show heatmap summary of results from methods exploring electrostatic similarity (ElecSimilarity)
 - aesop.plotDend()
  	- Show dendrogram summary of results from methods exploring electrostatic similarity (ElecSimilarity)
+- aesop.writePDB()
+	- Save PDB file with changes in free energy of association relative to the parent (by residue) in the beta-factor column

 Notes
 """""